jparker/comparison/README.md

 helpers that abstract the logic of deciding what to show into a handful of simple methods and leveraging I18n.

+## Upgrade Notes

+This gem has been getting a facelift, and this has resulted in some changes from the old behavior.

+`Comparison::Presenter#classes` has been renamed to `Comparison::Presenter#dom_classes`, and `Comparison::Presenter#css` has been renamed to `Comparison::Presenter#style`.
+The old method names continue to work, but they will emit deprecation warnings.

+The I18n keys used by the above methods have been similarly renamed, but the methods will continue to fall back on the old keys.
+Going forward, use `comparison.dom_classes` instead of `comparison.classes` and `comparison.style` instead of `comparison.css`.

 ## Usage